 In a direct-attach connection, SAS or SATA disk drives are connected directly to a SAS card with SAS cables.
 The number of direct-attached disk drives is limited to four per internal SAS connector.
-(For more information about direct-attach connections, see How are Disk Drives Identified in SAS? on page 66.)
+(For more information about direct-attach connections, see How are Disk Drives Identified in SAS? on page 75.)

 - 1. Install your internal SAS or SATA disk drives, following the instructions in your system's documentation. - 2.
-Use internal mini-SAS HD cables to attach the disk drives to the controller, as required. - 3.
-When all internal disk drives have been installed and attached to the controller, close your computer cabinet, reattach the power cord, then continue with Connecting External Devices on page 37.
+Use internal SAS, mini-SAS, or mini-SAS HD cables to attach the disk drives to the controller, as required. - 3.
+When all internal disk drives have been installed and attached to the controller, close your computer cabinet, reattach the power cord, then continue with Connecting External Devices on page 46.